Multi-scale Dynamic Wake Modeling and Prediction of Floating Offshore Wind Turbines via Physics-Informed Neural Networks and Fourier Neural Operators: Methods and Setups

-The PINNs framework aims to approximate the mapping between spatiotemporal coordinates to flow field variables by including physical knowledge, such as PDE, in the loss function.
+In the present work, the PINN framework aims to approximate the mapping between spatio-temporal coordinates to wake of FOWTs by including Navier-Stokes equation in the loss function.
 The architecture of the present PINNs is shown in Fig.~\ref{fig:pinn_architecture}.
 A multi-layer fully connected neural network of $L$ layers is employed to represent the non-linear mapping from the input spatio-temporal coordinates $\bm{x} = [x, y, t]^T \in \mathbb{R}^3$ to the output physical variables $\hat{\bm{u}} = [u, v, p]^T \in \mathbb{R}^3$.
 The forward propagation is defined by the following recursive relations: